BDC Hamburger Icon

 4. Think local when considering awards.

 Discover awards specific to your region; these will be extremely impactful for your local customers.
-For example, if your business is based in San Francisco, consider entering the San Francisco Business Times’ contest for the fastest-growing private companies in the San Francisco Bay Area.
+For example, if your business is based in San Francisco, consider entering the San Francisco Business Times contest for the fastest-growing private companies in the San Francisco Bay Area.

 5. Research awards your competitors have received.

 When pursuing awards, it’s not about gaining clout and singing your own praises.
-Savvy customers understand that businesses can nominate themselves for awards and even negotiate accolades for marketing purposes.
+Savvy customers understand businesses can nominate themselves for awards and even negotiate accolades for marketing purposes.

 To maintain your integrity and stay in good standing with your customers, pursue awards that truly matter to consumers and have clout in your industry.